ibm-cloud-docs/databases-for-enterprisedb/learn-security-compliance.md

 {{site.data.keyword.databases-for-enterprisedb}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience.

 {{site.data.keyword.databases-for-enterprisedb}} provides a [Data Sheet Addendum (DSA)](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=CD09D2E06DC811E8A0B560E89C071ECC){:new_window} with its policies as a Data Processor regarding content and data protection.

-## HIPAA

-{{site.data.keyword.databases-for-enterprisedb}} meets the required {{site.data.keyword.IBM_notm}} controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
-These requirements include the appropriate administrative, physical, and technical safeguards required of Business Associates in 45 CFR Part 160 and Subparts A and C of Part 164.
-HIPAA must be requested at the time of provisioning and requires a representative to sign a Business Associate Addendum (BAA) agreement with {{site.data.keyword.IBM_notm}}.

 ## Terms